They are tiny possums the size of mice.

 A pygmy-possum is a possum that is the size of a mouse, with a tail that can curl around and grip branches.
 This is called a prehensile tail.
 Like the possums, pygmy-possums are in the group of mammals called marsupials.

-Pygmy-possums are nocturnal which means they are active at night and sleep in the day in tree hollows.
+Pygmy-possums are nocturnal, which means they are active at night and sleep in the day in tree hollows.
 Because they are so small, it is difficult for them to stay warm in very cold weather, so they stay torpid, which means very sleepy and inactive, for a few weeks at a time in winter to save energy.

 Like other possums, pygmy-possums are marsupials, which mean the babies are born very undeveloped, and climb into the mother's pouch where they continue their development.
 They are then kept in a nest until they are fully developed.

-There are several different kinds of pygmy-possum:
+Some different species of pygmy-possum:

 Found in Tasmania, Kangaroo Island and in Victoria's mallee scrublands.
 It is found in several habitats, but not rainforest, in thick lower parts of the understorey.
 This is the smallest of all possums, weighing about 9 grams and measuring about 6.5 cm, with a 7.5 cm tail.
 Feeds on insects and lizards.
 Females give birth to 4 young, which move to the pouch and stay there for about 6 weeks.
 After this they are left in a nest, and sometimes ride on their mother's back as she moves about outside the nest.